 Location, location, location: this guiding principle for homeowners when purchasing real estate also matters when treating cancer.
-Thanks to advanced biomedical tools, we can now capture the fine details of cell activity—from genes expressed to chemicals secreted—across different parts of a tumour.
+Thanks to advances in biomedical tools, we can now capture the fine details of cell activity—from genes expressed to chemicals secreted—across different parts of a tumour.
 Such location-based data can help clinicians better predict a cancer’s risk of recurring and adjust treatment plans accordingly.

 That risk is particularly high in hepatocellular carcinoma (HCC), the most common form of liver cancer.
 “An estimated 70 percent of HCC cases see new tumours emerge after the initial ones are surgically removed,” said Joe Yeong, Group Leader at the A*STAR Institute of Molecular and Cell Biology (A*STAR IMCB).